 Dissolve a few drops of dishwashing liquid (any brand) in a cup of warm water.
 Optionally add a few drops of regular household ammonia.

 Gently brush jewelry using a soft toothbrush.
 Try to dislodge the dirt accumulated directly under the stones.
 Rinse with lukewarm water.
 Pat with a paper towel or use a hairdryer to dry.
 Pressurized air can be used for drying water remains.
 However, canned air cannot remove the greasy film, which is unsuitable for cleaning jewelry.

 A consumer-grade ultrasonic cleaner is suitable only for special occasions.
 Using it regularly is not recommended because ultrasound can loosen or even dislodge small stones from the setting.
-Yet, it is not powerful enough to dissolve the hardened deposits and grime stuck under the stones.
+Yet, it is not powerful enough to dissolve the hardened deposits, and grime stuck under the stones.

 Two pieces should not be cleaned simultaneously – they will scratch each other.
-Pieces with flexible joints such as bracelets, necklaces, or earrings with hinged parts must be restrained to ensure that separate parts do not touch.
+Pieces with flexible joints, such as bracelets, necklaces, or earrings with hinged parts, must be restrained to ensure that separate parts do not touch.

 Emeralds, opals, rare gemstones, heavily included, cracked, and fracture-filled stones should not be cleaned in ultrasonic.
-The internal integrity of a gemstone is a crucial element of deciding to subject the stone to ultrasound.
+The internal integrity of a gemstone is a crucial element in deciding to subject the stone to ultrasound.

-Professional-grade ultrasonic has enough power to eradicate the dirt.
+Professional-grade ultrasonic has enough power to eradicate dirt.
 However, it is the jeweler’s responsibility to check every stone after the cleaning.